wazuh/wazuh-documentation/source/_templates/installations/introduction/wazuh_saas.rst

 ..
 Copyright (C) 2019 Wazuh, Inc.

-You can run Wazuh and Elastic Stack on your own hardware, or use our hosted Wazuh Service on Wazuh Cloud. `Try out the Wazuh Cloud Service for free <https://wazuh.com/cloud/>`_.
+You can run Wazuh and Elastic Stack on your own hardware, or use our hosted Wazuh Service on Wazuh Cloud.
+Our SaaS offers the easiest, fastest and comprehensive way to monitor your infrastructure.
+Wazuh Cloud is a scalable, high available and customizable service that allows you to focus only on the Wazuh agents deploy, which is very simple due to the Wazuh automated deployment variables.

+You will have an updated, maintained and PCI certified cloud service. `Try out the Wazuh Cloud Service for free <https://wazuh.com/cloud/>`_.

 ..
 End of file